YeetOrBeYate/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

--Semantic html tags have specific tag names that help a programming partner or yourself better understand the markup your trying to make.
-Instead putting things in divs, using semantic tags like header, footer, section, etc help you and other understand at a quick glance the webpage you trying to display.
+-Semantic html tags are specific tag names that help a programming partner or yourself better understand the markup your trying to make.
+Instead using generic div tags, using semantic tags like header, footer, section, etc help you and others understand at a quick glance the webpage you trying to display.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

--inline elements can sit next to eachother, while block elements always start on a new line and are by themselves.
+-inline elements can sit next to each other on the same line, while block elements always start on a new line and are by themselves.

 3. What are the 4 areas of the box model?